 Cholesterol-lowering drugs make plaque less likely to build up in your artery walls, which can reduce the risk for stroke.

-Heart medicines can treat certain heart problems that increase your risk of stroke.
+Heart medicines can treat certain heart problems that increase your risk for stroke.

 Diabetes medicines adjust blood sugar levels.
 This can prevent problems that lead to stroke.